bizhishui/bizhishui.github.io/_posts/2018-03-25-Bash-Collection.md

     sed -r "s/\<(reg|exp)[a-z]+/\U&/g"                  # convert any word starting with reg or exp to uppercase sed '1,20 s/Johnson/White/g' file.txt               # do replacement on lines between 1 and 20 sed '1,20 !s/Johnson/White/g' file.txt              # the reverse of above
+    #Replace a string in multiple files
+    sed -i 's/foo/bar/g' *.dat  #subsititue all the occurence of foo with bar in all the lines of all files with postfix .dat
+    #Recursive, regular files in this and all subdirectories
+    find . -type f -name "*baz*" -exec sed -i 's/foo/bar/g' {} +
 ```
 - Working with Gnuplot, used to plot every n column
 ```